We know all too well that it can sometimes seem like our Alaskan Malamute puppies never stop growing, but when is an Alaskan Malamute fully grown?

 Alaskan Malamutes are a working breed with strong muscles that help them to pull heavy loads in arctic conditions.
 This large build requires a longer time to grow and develop compared to other dog breeds.
 So, when is an Alaskan Malamute fully grown?

-Typically, you won’t notice any physical changes relating to growth after your Malamute reaches two years old, although some internal growth may still be happening.
+Typically, you won’t notice any physical changes relating to growth after your Malamute reaches 18 to 24 months old, although some internal growth may still be happening.

 Much like humans, every Alaskan Malamute is different.
 This means that there is no quick and easy way to determine whether an Alaskan Malamute is fully grown.

 If you are adopting a Malamute and you are unsure of their age and whether they have stopped growing, we recommend observing their weight and height regularly over a few months.

 Keep a note in a diary of the date you are recording their measurements to make it easier to keep track of.

 We know that finding a way to record your Malamute’s size can be difficult on the best of days, so an alternative is to regularly take photos of them.

 Try to take each photo next to a large reference object, such as a chair or table, to make any changes in their size more noticeable and give you something to compare them to.
 Make sure to use the same reference object in every photo.